Dorha85/RaspberryPi3-HotSpot/README.md

 * Default SSID of "PiFiOnLine" and WPA key of "adrian12345" can be modified during install

-* Once set up, the local network facilites of the Pi will still operate as normal

-* Easy setup of either a custom or preconfigured DNS server (including unblock-us for removing netflix geoblocks)

-* Router enumeration for WiFi network

-* Allows chromecast compatibility with unblock-us by intercepting google's DNS requests on the pi

 Installation:
 -------------
 * sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade && sudo apt-get install git